 Cisco's current policy is that Software is not transferable without Cisco's prior written consent and payment of any license fee ("License Fee") unless one of the exceptions below in the "Exceptions" section applies and such transfer does not conflict with any other terms for the Software.
 Regardless of whether a License Fee is payable under this Policy, the transferee may be required to pay Service inspection or reinstatement fees in accordance with Cisco policies.

-Following a permitted transfer, the transferor's license to the Software is automatically terminated and the transferee's use of the Software is governed by a new license between Cisco and the transferee.
-In the absence of Cisco providing different terms to the transferee, such terms shall be the same as applied to the transferor.
+Following a permitted transfer, the transferor's license to the Software is automatically terminated and the transferee's use of the Software is governed by the license that previously existed between Cisco and the transferor, unless Cisco has provided different terms to the transferee.
 Cisco may withhold its consent to any transfer not conforming to this Policy.

 1. Software Bundled with Hardware: In situations where Products combine Hardware and Software and there is no separate Product code or License Fee charged for the Software on the applicable Cisco then-current published price list at the time of transfer (and therefore a separate License Fee for the Software cannot be determined), an exception will be made to allow for the transfer without the transferee being required to pay a new License Fee.

 2. Affiliate: An entity may transfer its entire right to use Software to its Affiliate.
 An "Affiliate" means another entity where more than 50% of its voting power is owned or controlled by the transferor, or where more than 50% of the transferor's voting power is owned or controlled by the Affiliate or where more than 50% of the voting power of both transferee and transferor is owned or controlled by the same entity.